True Stories Behind 23 of the Most Iconic Photos in American History

 The first presidential portrait

-The very first president to be photographed was our sixth, John Quincy Adams.
-But even then, it wasn’t until 1843, more than a decade after he left office.
-It took until 1849 for the first president in office to have his photograph taken.
-That was James K. Polk and the photographer was Mathew Brady, who was also well-known for his photographs of Civil War battlefields.
+John Quincy Adams, the sixth president, was the first president to ever be photographed—even though the pic was snapped in 1843, more than a decade after he left office.
+It wasn’t until 1849, when James K. Polk was in office, that a sitting president had his portrait taken; his was shot by Mathew Brady, who was also well-known for his photographs of Civil War battlefields.

 American Civil War